310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% endbubble %}

 {% bubble Midori sideeye %}
-Hmph… You do realize we’ve known each other long enough that none of us would still think you’re a hot-headed, dumbass hero without a single thought in his head, right… We’ve all seen you read books with glasses on before you sleep…
+Hmph… You do realize that none of us would still think you’re a hot-headed, dumbass hero without a single thought in his head, right… We’ve all seen you read books with glasses on before you sleep…
 {% endbubble %}

 {% bubble Chiaki worried %}